 Despite this however, the organs of detoxification (liver, kidneys, skin and bowels) in many pets will eventually become stressed as a consequence of having to break down and excrete a constant stream of toxic substances every day (from food, water, air and self-grooming) because of the heavily polluted world we live in.

 And unrelieved stress on these parts of the body, will at some point result in cellular damage - which often shows up in blood tests as raised liver enzymes, elevated waste products of protein metabolism (Blood Urea Nitrogen and Creatinine) and in other ways.
 This is often a prelude to more serious disease.

 Two clinically proven* ways to help these organs remain healthy, in addition to reducing the chemical load they have to cope with are to:

 - Provide enhanced nutritional support by adding Health Promote Max to the diet daily (Digestion, Vitality and Immunity)

 - Regularly cleanse the liver, kidneys, bowels and skin at intervals throughout the year using Organ Cleanse and Intestinal Cleanse.

-The chemically clean holistic health care regime described here has helped many of the pets we have seen over the last 25 years, live much healthier happier lives.
+The chemically clean natural health care regime described here has helped many of the pets we have seen over the last 25 years, live much healthier happier lives.
 We can't recommend it highly enough for anyone wanting to support their pet's health, as effectively and as naturally as possible.
 And given the highly stressful and chemically contaminated environment we live in, this has never been more necessary.

-*In Dr Vince's holistic veterinary practice
+*In Dr Vince's veterinary practice